 Induction was a top fear of mine.
 In my head induction = pitocitin = really intense contractions = fetal distress = epidural = emergency C-section.
 I was tethered to an IV, strapped to several monitors checking vitals, and I couldn’t eat food.
 This scenario already nixed a few of my birthing preferences.

 When my son was close to coming out, the nurse told me there was a chance I might not get to hold him right away.
 He had his first bowel movement inside of me.
-I was told he might need fluid suctioned out.
+A nurse told me he might need fluid suctioned out.
 My birth team explained everything to me like this along the entire way because I asked for that.

-Did you create a after birth plan?
+Have you thought about creating a birth and post-birth plan?
+Did you create an after birth plan?
 How did it work out for you?

 *Updated from June 3, 2016